+FireSmart is living with and managing for wildfire on our landscape.
 Preparing for the threat of wildfire is a shared responsibility.
 From home owners, to industry and government we all have responsibility to lessen the effects of wildfire.

 Contact the FireSmart Coordinator today to get started!

 If your neighbourhood, subdivision or small town is prone to wildfire, then you can get FireSmart recognition status by meeting the following criteria: